Grrompf/audioMan/README.md

 follow the story on breaks.
 Therefore, you can force by using the option --volumes to stop further merging after joining files on chapters or CDs.
 You will receive multiple files for the book, one for each CD or chapter __as long as the files are provided separated in directories__ which MUST contain a number.

+__Example:__
+    audioMan --volumes

 ***
 If you have a collection of radio plays or audio books to process, start audioMan on the directory containing the collection.
 AudioMan will automatically find the files to process.
 You will therefore receive all resulting files on the root directory of each audio book.
 So you still will have some work to do for paste and copy.
+If you use the option -o <DIRECTORY TO MOVE MERGED FILES>, the processed files are moved or copied to the given dir.
-The original files are not altered, touched or removed.
+With this option, the original files are not altered, touched or removed.

+__Example:__
+    audioMan -o <DIR>

 ***
 The resulting file name is formatted by default (eg "01 - Your fine book.mp3").
 This is even the title which is written to the mp3 tag.
 If you want to force your custom title format by using the option --format or -f followed by a simplified